-One entrepreneurial type of tournament, which ultimately failed, was an attempt to generate a profit from gate revenue for country club owners.
+One entrepreneurial type of tournament, which ultimately failed, was an attempt to generate a profit from gate revenues for country club owners.
 In the first half of the twentieth century, spectator attendance was the primary revenue stream for most sports.
 Following the proven approach of boxing promoters and baseball owners, individual country club owners produced golf events themselves, selling tickets to the events and operating concessions.

-The failure of the privately owned tournaments to catch on had less to do with the energy and creativity that owners put into the events or with broader social issues than it did with the nature of the sport.
-Individually owned golf courses were rare, and even if there were a consortium of course owners, as was the case in baseball, players operated independently.
-The players did not need teams, managers, or promoters, and therefore were difficult to control.
+The failure of the privately owned tournaments to catch on is the result of how the sport developed in the United States.
+Individually owned golf courses were rare.
+Clubs were either member owned or public courses.
+Even if there were a consortium of course owners, as was the case in baseball, they did not control the athletes.
+Golfers operated independently.
+The players did not need teams, managers, or promoters, and therefore they were difficult to control.